googlearchive/CustomElements/README.md

 #### Element registration

-Before you can use a custom element, it needs to be registered using one of the following methods.
-Otherwise, the browser considers it an <code>HTMLUnknownElement</code>.
+Before you can use a custom element, it needs to be registered.
+Otherwise, the browser considers it an <code>HTMLElement</code>.

 {%comment%}
 ##### &lt;element&gt;